 Even more worryingly, free VPNs are often very unsafe, and they often make money by selling your data to third parties.
 Consequently, we don’t recommend using a free VPN.

 Alternatively, you could use a freemium VPN service, which is a free version of a reputable, paid VPN.
 It’s worth bearing in mind, however, that these are usually much more limited than the paid-for options.
 For one thing, they generally struggle to bypass region restrictions on major streaming services.
 For this reason, we don’t recommend using one to watch MLB.tv.

 Freemiums also tend to come with monthly data caps, which certainly isn’t great if you like to stream content.
 But if you do want to try one out, you could opt for Atlas VPN's freemium plan, which we talked about earlier in this guide.
-It comes with a data cap of 10GB a month.
-But if you're looking for high-quality, unlimited streaming, a solid premium VPN is the best overall option.
+Atlas VPN is the only free VPN that can help with accessing MLB games but it comes with a data cap of 5GB a month.
+So if you're looking for high-quality, unlimited streaming, a solid premium MLB VPN is the best overall option.